vandergus/srozum-camera-tester-wiki/Test Modes.md

 ![](https://github.com/srozum/film_camera_tester/blob/0dc2f6d4f6b30f7b3b05398507d5e208c369ef96/assets/screenshots/screen-17.jpg)

-Example of measuring effective speed of a Synchro-Compur shutter.
+Example of measuring effective speed of a Synchro-Compur (Kodak Retina Reflex III) shutter at 1/250.

-- **"Tt"** - Total open time measured at the center of a shutter opening.
+- **"Tt"** - Measurement #1: Total open time measured at the center of a shutter opening.
-- **"To"** - Fully open time measured at the very edge of a shutter opening, as accurate as beam of a laser diode allows.
+- **"To"** - Measurement #2: Fully open time measured at the very edge of a shutter opening, as accurate as beam of a laser diode allows.
 - **"Te"** - Effective exposure time, calculated as Te = (Tt + To) / 2.
 - **"Se"** - Effective shutter speed (Te presented in a form "one over").
 - **"Er"** - calculated exposure error between calculated effective and target speed.
 - **"Eff"** - calculated efficiency of a shutter at a target speed.

+> Btw, did you know that efficiency of a focal-plane shutters is around 60% ?

 ## Light Source